Faith P. Leach

 Chief Administrative Officer

-Prior to joining the Scott administration, Faith served as Chief of Staff at the JPMorgan Chase & Co.
+Before her tenure with the City of Baltimore, Leach served as Chief of Staff at the JPMorgan Chase & Co.
 Foundation; a global leader dedicated to driving inclusive economic growth in communities worldwide.
-In her role, she oversaw the Foundation’s commitment to invest $2B over the next five years to strengthen workforce systems, revitalize neighborhoods, grow small businesses, and improve the financial health of vulnerable communities across the globe.
+In this capacity, she oversaw the Foundation’s commitment to invest $2B over five years to strengthen workforce systems, revitalize neighborhoods, grow small businesses, and improve the financial health of vulnerable communities across the globe.

-She has held posts in local governments ranging from the Mecklenburg County’s Office of Management and Budget, the City of Durham Office of Economic and Workforce Development and the North Carolina General Assembly.
+She has held several posts in local governments throughout her career, ranging from Mecklenburg County’s Office of Management and Budget, the City of Durham Office of Economic and Workforce Development, and the North Carolina General Assembly.